Cyphrme/Coze/README.md

 4. Providing defined cipher suites

 ### Coze Fields
-Coze defines standard fields and applications may include additional fields as desired.
-The Coze objects `pay`, `key`, and `coze` have respective standard fields.
-Coze JSON fields are case sensitive and unique.
-Unmarshalling JSON with duplicate fields must result in an error.
-All fields are optional, but omitting standard fields may limit compatibility.
+Coze defines standard fields for the objects pay, key, and coze.
+Applications may include additional fields as desired.
+While all fields are optional, omitting standard fields may limit compatibility.
 Binary values are encoded as [RFC 4648 base 64 URI canonical with padding truncated][RFC4648] (b64ut).
-For signing, verification, and hashing JSON components are serialized into UTF-8.
+JSON components are serialized into UTF-8 for signing, verification, and hashing.
+All JSON fields must be unique, and unmarshalling JSON with duplicate fields must result in an error.

 #### All Coze Standard Fields
 ![Coze Standard Fields](docs/img/coze_standard_fields.png)